-- identify safety and health risks with an RI&E
+- identify health and safety risks with an RI&E

-- have a plan for working with harmful substances
+- have a plan for working with hazardous substances, radiation, and contamination

-Employer organisations and employee organisations write their arrangements to avoid health problems in a working conditions catalogue (Arbocatalogus).
-A working conditions catalogue can apply to only one company or to an entire sector.
+You should review your health and safety policy regularly and adjust it if necessary.
+There are sectors that have recorded their arrangements on health and safety in a working conditions catalogue (Arbocatalogus).
+It describes measures for safe and healthy work in special situations in a sector or industry.
 Arboportaal lists the working conditions catalogues (in Dutch) that are approved in the Netherlands.
-You can also develop a working conditions catalogue yourself (in Dutch)
+You can also develop a working conditions catalogue yourself (in Dutch).

 Identifying health and safety risks

-Use the NLA's online tool (in Dutch) to find out how safe and healthy your workplace is for your employees.
-You have to list the potential risks in your workplace in a risk inventory and evaluation (RI&E).
+You have to list the potential risks in your workplace in a risk assessment and evaluation (RI&E).
+You can use the NLA's online tool (in Dutch) to check how safe and healthy your workplace is for your employees.
 In the RI&E you also describe which measures you will take to avoid these risks.

 Examples of risks are: